To Do This Week:

 Map Story – (10%)

-Build a site using the Mapbox API .
+Build a site using the Mapbox API.
 Create a map with at least 5 markers that tells a story about a place you visited, lived in, would like to visit or make fictional journey across different locations.
-Include images and text, video/audio (if needed) and a Mapbox map with javascript and interactive features with jQuery.
+Include images and text, video/audio (if needed) and a Mapbox map with JavaScript.
+Integrate the design by styling the site with CSS with and the map with MapBox styles.

 GET STARTED: